-- Inform the individual/carer of possible side effects and their management - Explain that to give long-lasting immunity to hepatitis A, dosing requires two injections at least six months apart - The individual/carer should be advised that hepatitis A vaccine will not prevent infection caused by other pathogens known to infect the liver such as hepatitis B, C and hepatitis E viruses. - The individual should be advised to seek medical advice in the event of a severe adverse reaction - Inform the individual that they can report suspected adverse reactions to the MHRA using the Yellow Card reporting scheme.
+- Inform the individual/carer of possible side effects and their management. - Explain that to give long-lasting immunity to hepatitis A, dosing requires two injections at least six months apart. - Advise the individual/parent/carer of preventative measures to reduce exposure to hepatitis A including careful attention to food and water hygiene, scrupulous hand hygiene and maintenance of high standards of personal hygiene during sex, as appropriate. - The individual/carer should be advised that hepatitis A vaccine will not prevent infection caused by other pathogens known to infect the liver such as hepatitis B, C and hepatitis E viruses. - The individual should be advised to seek medical advice in the event of a severe adverse reaction. - Inform the individual that they can report suspected adverse reactions to the MHRA using the Yellow Card reporting scheme.